gerrard00/deck-o-cards/README.md

 # deck-o-cards

 This Node Package has a single purpose: to return a single deck of 52 playing cards completely randomized.
 It is then up to you how to use the randomized deck: black jack, poker, gin rummy, guessing games.
+It returns an array of arrays: [[ '♠️Jack', 10 ], [ '♦️9', 9 ], [ '♣️King', 10 ] ...]

 ## How To Use
 #### Install it via npm: